 troops for the Sullivan Expedition.
 Before winter, this company was re-armed with muskets

 Inspection returns for October and November show over 2400 men and officers in the eight Pennsylvania Regiments making up Gen'l.
 St. Clair's Division.
-They are all wearing blue faced red regimental coats recieved the previous year.
-Most men had a linnen vest, two linen overalls, and a many also had a pair of breeches.
-But most of the clothing wanted repair, especially shirts, hats, and shoes.
+They are all wearing blue faced red regimental coats received the previous year.
+Most men had a linen vest, two linen overalls, and a many also had a pair of breeches.
+But most of the clothing was in need of repair; especially shirts, hats, and shoes.
 There were virtually no hunting shirts, and no woolen small clothes.
-In January 1780, they started to receive their issue of woolen overalls, and vests for the winter, but apparently no shirts, shoes or hats.
+In January 1780, the men started to receive their issue of woolen overalls and vests for the winter, but apparently no shirts, shoes or hats.

 Mathew Grubel